Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks: : Architecture Use Case

 \section{\ARCH{}: Architecture Use Case}

 \VSMT{} may be enabled in different DNN hardware architectures.
 Specifically, we use an output-stationary (OS) systolic array (SA) designated for matrix multiplication \cite{kung1979systolic, gupta2015deep} as our case study.
 In this section, we first briefly review SAs.
 We then describe how data may be organized to decrease the number of thread collisions.
-And finally, we present the microarchitecture of the OS-SA \VSMT{} --- \ARCH{}.
+And finally, we present the microarchitecture of \ARCH{} --- an OS-SA \VSMT{} which employs output sharing.
 Throughout this paper we focus on the computation core.